 Following five years of education , training and extensive personal therapy of my own, I qualified as an Integrative Counsellor and since then have continued to work within the public sector whilst expanding my private practice.
 I have also provided training within educational environments to help with the many mental health issues young people face and how we can support them.

-I have a special interest in trauma, sex and love addiction and domestic abuse.
+I have a special interest in anxiety, trauma, sex and love addiction and domestic abuse.
+As well as Autism and ADHD.

 I have a deep desire to always learn and evolve.
 My love, my passion is ``people``.
 I adore our individualism , how unique we all are and how important it is to listen, to empathise without judgement or assumption.